About the Program

 Christopher Muller, Assistant Professor.
 Inequality, incarceration, historical sociology.

 Trond Petersen, Professor.
 Inequality, comparative gender inequality, hiring, promotions, wages, quantitative methods, social stratification, economic sociology, comparative studies, and quantitative methods.

 Raka Ray, Professor.
 Feminist theory, gender, social movements, South and Southeast Asian studies, relations between dominant subaltern groups in India, womenÂ´_s movements in India.

 Dylan John Riley, Professor.
 Political sociology, comparative historical sociology and social theory.

 Martin Sanchez-Jankowski, Professor.
 Sociology of poverty, gangs and crime, sociology of violence, race and ethnic relations.

-Daniel J. Schneider, Assistant Professor.
+Daniel J. Schneider, Associate Professor.
 Social demography, inequality, economic instability.

 Sandra Smith, Professor.
 Trust, urban poverty, joblessness, race and ethnic inequality, social capital and social networks.

 Ann Swidler, Professor.
 Religion, culture, Africa, AIDS, political sociology, theory, development, NGOs.